-A fungal nail infection occurs when a fungus attacks a fingernail, a toenail, or the skin under the nail, called the nail bed.
-Fungi (plural of fungus) can attack your nails through small cuts in the skin around your nail or through the opening between your nail and nail bed.
+A fungal nail infection is an infection that occurs when a fungus attacks your fingernail, toenail, or nail bed.
+Fungi can attack your nails through small cuts in the skin around the nail or through the opening between the nail and nail bed.
 If you're healthy, the infection probably won't cause serious problems.

 What are the symptoms?

 Symptoms often develop slowly over time.
 A nail with a fungal infection may:

 Crumble or split and may separate from the skin.

 A fungal nail infection usually isn't painful.
 But over time, you may be uncomfortable or even have pain when you wear shoes, walk, or stand for a long time.
 The fungus could also spread to other nails or your skin.